-At present there are more than 4 500 registered mass communication media, most of which are newspapers and more than 80 are services in TV and radio broadcasting.
-Only 15% of newspapers and magazines were founded by government structures, and more than 65% of newspapers belong to oppositional political and social organisations, private structures and legal entities.
-Anti-trust measures, to prevent media concentration, are foreseen by the Law on Anti-monopoly Activity (1993), which gives a legal basis for protecting all officials and subjects of the market economy including mass-media from state, area, local, financial-credit, patent-license, spontaneous and other types of monopoly.
+More than 4 500 registered mass communication media, most of which are newspapers, and more than 80 are TV and radio broadcasting services.
+Government structures founded 15% of newspapers and magazines, and more than 65% of newspapers belong to opposition political and social organisations, private networks and legal entities.
+The Law on Anti-monopoly Activity (1993) prevents media concentration.
 There is no limitation in obtaining official information from government structures; it is the responsibility of the relevant press services to supply the public with official news.

-On 31 July 2008, The President of the Republic of Azerbaijan signed a special Decree on the adoption of the Conception on state support to the development of mass communication media in the Republic of Azerbaijan and a Decree on rendering one-time finance assistance to the mass communication media of the Republic of Azerbaijan.
+On 31 July 2008, The President of the Republic of Azerbaijan signed the Decree on Adopting the Conception on State Support to the Development of Mass Communication Media in the Republic of Azerbaijan and the Decree on Rendering One-time Financial Assistance to the Mass Communication Media of the Republic of Azerbaijan.

-The Ministry of Culture and Tourism conducts enhancement of information provision of cultural policies by conducting methodological research and public opinion polls, holding specialised conferences, seminars, etc; generating databases, drafting and implementing relevant conceptions, programmes and projects; presenting information about national arts and culture in national and international mass media and the Internet.
+The Ministry for Culture conducts enhancement of information provision of cultural policies by conducting methodological research and public opinion polls, holding specialised conferences, seminars, etc. In addition, it generates databases, drafts and implements relevant conceptions, programmes and projects presenting information about national arts and culture in national and international mass media and the Internet.